 The role of our Board of Directors is to oversee the CEO and other senior management in the competent, lawful and ethical operation of the Company, including management's establishment and implementation of appropriate practices and policies with respect to areas of potentially significant risk to us.
 Management routinely reports to the Board of Directors regarding any potential areas of significant risk.
 These reports include discussions of current and new areas of potential operational, legal or financial risk and status reports on risk mitigation programs undertaken by us.
-The Board of Directors as a whole is responsible for such risk oversight but administers certain of its risk oversight functions through its committees, such as the Audit Committee, the Compensation and Talent Committee and the Nominating and Governance Committee.
+The Board of Directors as a whole is responsible for such risk oversight but administers certain of its risk oversight functions through its committees, such as the Audit Committee, the Compensation and Talent Committee, the Nominating and Governance Committee and the Compliance Committee of the Board of Directors (the "Compliance Committee").